 Now, this all comes down to using the right keyword tool, something that is exclusively designed for Amazon.
 This is where our intelligent research tool comes in.

-What is special about SellerApp’s Keyword suggest?
+What is special about SellerApp’s Keyword suggestion?

-So, what actually makes our tool different is that we use an advanced technology called S-SEA (SellMetric Search Estimate Algorithm), which works similar to elastic search and Apache Lucene.
+So, what makes our tool different is that we use an advanced technology called S-SEA (SellMetric Search Estimate Algorithm), which works similar to elastic search and Apache Lucene.
 This is more than a search engine by itself.

 By definition, Elasticsearch is an open-source, distributed, search & analytics engine, which can be applied to different types of data like numbers, text, geospatial, unstructured, and structured.